klieth/klieth.github.io/_posts/2014-05-08-arm-kernel.markdown

 Using ARM was somewhat of an arbitrary decision.
 The only driving factor was many somewhat confused experiences with x86 assembly in the past that I don't wish to repeat.

-##Platform Details##
+## Platform Details
-As I mentioned already, I'm going to be using the ARM architecture.
-More specifically, I'll be using ARMv6 assembly, targeting the ARM Versatile/PB board with an arm1176 cpu.
+I'll be using ARMv6 assembly, targeting the ARM Versatile/PB board with an arm1176 cpu.

 As I don't have a physical board, I'll be using [QEMU][2] to emulate the hardware.
 I compiled my assembly using the arm-none-eabi-binutils and arm-none-eabi-gcc packages.
 Here are the specific commands I used:

     arm-none-eabi-gcc -march=armv6 -o kernel.o -c kernel.s
 	arm-none-eabi-ld -N -Ttext=0x10000 -o kernel.elf kernel.o

+The first command compiles the assembly in kernel.s for the ARMv6 architecture, outputting the file into `kernel.o`.
+The second command then calls the linker with `kernel.o` as input, which places the `text` section, the part of the assembly with executable instructions, at `0x10000`, the starting location of the program counter.
+The resulting file is `kernel.elf` which is our complete kernel image that can be run in QEMU.

 All the examples should be run using: